TIMED: Satellite operations

 TIMED experienced minor problems with attitude control when, after launch, the magnetorquers failed to slow the spacecraft's spin as intended.
 An engineer installing the magnetorquers had mistakenly recorded the reverse of their actual polarities, which generated a sign error in the flight software.
 The problem was fixed by temporarily disabling the orbiter's magnetic field sensor and uploading a software patch to fix the sign error.
-In a separate incident, another software update fixed a problem caused by faulty testing of the sun sensors.
+In a separate incident, another software update fixed a problem caused by faulty testing of the Sun sensors.
 After these corrections, the attitude control system functioned as intended.

+Kosmos 2221 conjunction

+At approximately 06:30 UTC on 28 February 2024, TIMED passed within 10 meters of the defunct Kosmos 2221 satellite.
+As neither TIMED nor Kosmos 2221 can be maneuvered, the conjunction was unavoidable.
+LeoLabs, a satellite tracking company, had estimated a satellite collision probability of as high as 8% prior to the encounter.
+A collision between the two satellites, both traveling at hypervelocity speeds relative to each other, was projected to generate between 2,500 and 7,500 fragments of space debris, a figure potentially exceeding that of the 2009 satellite collision between Iridium 33 and Kosmos 2251.
+This close miss was particularly concerning to NASA, which highlighted the event at the 39th Space Symposium in Colorado Springs in a broader speech on NASA's new space sustainability strategy plan.